-Imagine the above 25 points not working.
+Imagine the above 25 points are not working.
 Imagine each and every of these 25 points actually working against you.

 For the sake of argument, let’s say your content potentially could convert 1 in every 100 web visitor.
 Imagine how poor structure and design would affect your potential.

 Small percentages, sometimes large, chipped away here and there.
 You might end up converting 1 in every 100,000 web visitor instead.
-Not becuase the quality of your content, but because how you presented your information.
+Not because the quality of your content, but because how you presented your information.

 Maybe content superstars like Marie Forleo could “afford” such unnecessary losses of conversion, but could you?

 I leave you with this classic West Wing scene: